davekinkead/thesis/paper.coffee.md

   1. Polities are sufficiently small.
   2. Voters are as internally homogeneous as possible.

+!!
+This is what Rousseau said!
+His work explicity about city states, not countries like France.

 Restated, where we draw political boundaries is largely irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
 Just about any account of inclusion will likely generate internally homogeneous polities.
 Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
 The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.
 Content-independent justifications require accounts of inclusion that generate sufficiently small, internally homogeneous polities.